Lemonaire/tgBot/README.md

 Defined some automatic operations.
 1. forward the specific channel's post to the discuss group.
 2. verify the new chat members, and restrict the bots to join the chat.
-3. limit orzing lemon.
+3. ~~limit orzing lemon.~~

 ### Command.js
 Defined some bot commands.
 1. orz command.
-Everyone except lemon could be orzed by using this command.
+Everyone could be orzed by using this command.
 2. ping command.
 Make sure that the bot is working.
-3. <del>report_orz_lemon_text command.
+3. ~~report_orz_lemon_text command.
 When the group members try to orz lemon, lemon could use this command to report the text.
-Then the text will be inserted into the database, so that it will be detected automatically next time.</del>
+Then the text will be inserted into the database, so that it will be detected automatically next time.~~
-4. mute.
+4. mute command.
 Lemon can use this command to mute one of the chat members for five minutes, though it seems to be useless.
+5. miss command.
+Lemon and mathlover can use this command to send miss messages to each other quickly and conveniently.

 ### config.js
 Defined the configuration.